by SocialBox.Biz A Community Interest Company, June 2019, LONDON, UK

 Here at Social Box Biz, we have seen these amazing benefits firsthand time and time again.
 We have been proud to connect refugees, homeless youth, and even the elderly with rehomed tech products.
 This allows them to essentially become a part of society again.
 While many think the benefits stop there, the truth is that by simply donating tech products, companies are seeing a major impact on their own organizations.

-More and more companies are posting their ESG scores for the public to see, as this information has become something that many investors and companies are interested in knowing.
+More and more companies are communicating messages about their social impact for the public to see, as this information has become something that many investors and customers are interested in knowing.

 The environmental impact of donating locally is clear, as it can actually help reduce carbon emissions.
 The ET Carbon Ranking Series is commonly referred to for their Scope 3 value chain emissions, and these numbers are publicly tracked for consumers and investors alike.
 This shows the overwhelming interest expressed in sustainability in the business realm with consumers and investors are demanding a change.